Collinearity of points on Poincar\'e unit disk and Riemann sphere: Five collinear intersection points

 Fix first two distinct points $a,b\in\mathbb{B}^2\backslash\{0\}$ so that they are non-collinear with the origin.
 Let $ a^{\ast}$ and $ b^{\ast} $ be the reflections of $ a $ and $ b $ with respect to the unit circle, respectively.
 Then,

 Let $ a_{\ast} $ and $ b_{\ast} $ be the intersection points of the unit circle and the hyperbolic line passing through $ a $ and $ b $ that are near $ a $ and $ b $, respectively.
-These points can be found with \eqref{epdef}, which results in the formulas
+These points can be found with \eqref{epdef}, which yields the formulas

 In the notation of \eqref{epdef}, $a_*=ep(a,b)$ and $b_*=ep(b,a)$.

 Fix then the intersection points

 Furthermore, let $m$ be the hyperbolic midpoint of $a$ and $b$.
 See Figure \ref{fig:kstuvw}.